Bringing your family

 Renewing family visas

 If a family member needs to renew their visa, you must apply through Immigration New Zealand.
-As a student, you can renew your visa through the University’s visa office if you meet certain conditions.

 It is important to budget for visa renewals as these costs can be high.
 They will include any application fees and possibly medical checks or police clearance.